 \subsection{RatBodyFormer}

 We evaluate the accuracy of RatBodyFormer in different scenarios.
 We first train and test the model using a single rat where the training and the testing sets share the same marker annotations (D1).
 We specifically evaluate the advantage of using semi-automatically annotated labels, the frames automatically annotated with RatBodyFormer itself (\cref{sec:semi_annotation_pipeline}).
 Next, we combine two rats of different ages of weeks for training and testing (D2).
-This experiment quantifies the advantage of learning across individual rats.
-Finally, we use the entire RatDome Dataset, where we can use 7, 9, and 11 week-old annotations for training (D3), and use 5 and 14 week-old rats without markers to evaluate the generalizability of the proposed method.
+This experiment also quantifies the advantage of using semi-automatically annotated labels in the case of combining two rats.
+Finally, we use the entire RatDome Dataset, where we can use 7, 9, and 11 week-old annotations for training (D3), and use 5, 7, 9, 11, and 14 week-old rats without markers to evaluate the generalization capability of the proposed method.

 \cref{tab:dataset} summarizes the dataset splits for these evaluations, D1, D2, and D3.
 We divide the manually annotated data of 7, 11 week-olds into 12 parts in a temporally sequential order, one for testing, one for validation, and the rest for training.
 Because our semi-automatically annotated labels sometimes mistake surface marker IDs, we use semi-automatically annotated data only for training.